-25 We focus on three key flow structures: 1) downwelling slabs (subduction) 2) ridges, i.e. shallow structures resulting from divergent plates at the surface, 3) plumes, hot upwellings rising from the base of the model.
+We focus on three key flow structures: (1) downwelling slabs (subduction), (2) ridges, i.e., shallow structures resulting from divergent plates at the surface, and (3) plumes, hot upwellings rising from the base of the model.

-Figure 10 shows the final state of the assimilation after 150 My for the evolution A of Fig. 3.
-We selected 3 assimilations: EnKF96, an ensemble Kalman filter with N = 96, $\ell_v = 0.5$ and $\ell_h = \pi/6$ (first row), EnKF288 an EnKF with N = 288, $\ell_v = 0.7$ and $\ell_h = \pi/10$ (second row) and the assimilation with method 1 (third row).
-We do not show the ensemble Kalman filter with 768 members since the resulting temperature field is almost indistinguishable from that of EnKF288.
+Figure 10 shows the final state of the assimilation after 150 Myr for the evolution A of Fig. 3.
+We selected three assimilations: EnKF96, an EnKF with N = 96, $\ell_v = 0.5$ and $\ell_h = \pi/6$ (Fig. 3a); EnKF288 an EnKF with N = 288, $\ell_v = 0.7$ and $\ell_h = \pi/10$ (Fig. 3b) and the assimilation with method 1 (Fig. 3c).
+We do not show the EnKF with 768 members since the resulting temperature field is almost indistinguishable from that of EnKF288.
 The first column represents the true temperature field, which is the same for all assimilations.
-The second column is the analyzed temperature field, i.e. the average of the temperature fields of the analyzed ensemble members.
-The third column is the absolute temperature error, and the fourth column is the standard deviation of the ensemble spread, which is an estimate of the error on the analyzed
+The second column is the analyzed temperature field, i.e., the average of the temperature fields of the analyzed ensemble members.
+The third column is the absolute temperature error, and the fourth column is the standard deviation of the ensemble spread, which is an estimate of the error in the analyzed temperature field.